Migrant and Seasonal Head Start

-- Children birth – five years of age, who have not yet attended kindergarten
+Children from birth until age five years old who have not yet attended kindergarten

 Families with an income considered “low” by Federal Low Income Guidelines

 What is considered income?